deckhouse/secrets-store-integration/docs/USAGE.md

 In some cases, you may need to deliver a binary file into a container, for example:

-- a JKS keystore;
+- A JKS keystore
-- a `keytab` for Kerberos authentication.
+- A `keytab` for Kerberos authentication

 In this case, you can encode the binary file as Base64 and place it into the secret store.
 When retrieved, the CSI driver decodes the data and places the binary file into the container.
 To do this, set `decodeBase64` to `true` for the corresponding file.